HenningBuhl/low-resource-machine-translation/README.md

 Here is a list of tasks that would help the progress of this repository and research:

+* Use it to experiment!
 * Perform existing (and future) experiments on different source-pivot-target triplets
 * Feedback
 * Feature requests
 * Bug reporting
-* Any task from the [To-Dos](#to-dos)

-If you find an error, a mistake, something does not work or you have an idea for a feature or an improvement - do not hesitate to create a GitHub issue on that topic.
+If you find an error, a mistake, something does not work or you have an idea for a feature or an improvement - do not hesitate to create a GitHub issue or a PR on that topic.

 Contributing is done via PRs.
 See the [CONTRIBUTING](/CONTRIBUTING) file.

+## Conventions

+Conventions can be seen in the [CONVENTIONS](/CONVENTIONS) file.

 ## License